 - Advocate Aurora Health

 Care during COVID: My work supporting team members (chaplains, hospital executives, staff) has increased 200 percent since COVID hit.
 We can’t do fancy and awesome anymore (like tea carts or larger in-person gatherings), but we can do something to lift spirits (like a blessing, a tea bag, and chocolates).
 When you bring those things, you give people the opportunity to talk about spiritual and emotional struggles.

 Hope sightings: The glimmer of hope in it all was the community support last spring.
 Two times, I remember coming outside and there was a card on my car that said, ‘We appreciate you!’
 And I cried.
 Seeing how we can pivot and bring in people virtually and safely to be with their families—there was hope in that.
 There was sadness, but we could still help folks using technology.

 This article was also published in RCA Today, the Reformed Church in America’s denominational magazine.

 A note or phone call of gratitude is a great encouragement to a chaplain.

-Find ways to bless chaplains and other frontline workers in your community—
+Find ways to bless chaplains in your community—

 those who serve in local hospitals, long-term care facilities, and beyond.